Conducting an HR assessment

 Resignation policies

-Make sure the rules say how much notice workers must give, if they need a letter, and how they should pass on their work.
+Confirm the policy states how much notice workers must give, if they need a letter, and how they should pass on their work.
+Use exit interviews to get feedback from employees who are leaving.

 Severance and benefits